 Grey Cat Breeds

-You knew I’d rank top on this list, didn’t you.
-Well, I do have a tendency to rank high on many, many lists.
-For example, with my round, fluffy teddy-bear looks, it’s no wonder I m the most popular cat in Britain – and not just the most popular grey cat, I mean most popular of all cats.
+You knew I’d rank top of yet another list, didn’t you?
+Well, I do tend to rank high on many lists.
+For example, with my round, fluffy teddy-bear looks, it’s no wonder I’m the most popular cat in Britain – and not just the most popular grey cat, I mean most popular of all cats.
 I’ve also been proclaimed to be one of the cutest cats in the world.
 Yes, most people just can’t resist stroking my silky-smooth grey coat.
 If you behave, I’ll let you have a turn.

-I’ll also have you know it’s not just my looks that keep me ranking on the world’s most popular cat charts, either ?
+I’ll also have you know it’s not just my looks that keep me ranking on the world’s most popular cat charts.
 I am a well-mannered, genteel feline with a zen-like disposition toward life and fellow creatures.
-A true pleasure to be around and no trouble at all.
-Read more about the British Shorthair.[wpsm_divider top=”20px” bottom=”20px” style=”dotted”]

 As you can clearly see, I’m a beautiful grey cat with emerald green eyes.
 And ‘though I’m not vain at all, I do love being admired.

 Yup, I thrive when I’m the center of attention.
-And I’ll use everything I’ve got ? including my range of vocal chords and above-average intelligence ? to make sure yours is focused on me.
-And yes, that does mean you should immediately stop what you’re doing and rub my belly, stroke my coat, and engage in other forms of affectionate worship.
+And I’ll use everything I’ve got including my range of vocal cords and above-average intelligence to make sure yours is focused on me.
+And yes, that does mean you should immediately stop what you’re doing and rub my belly, stroke my grey coat, and engage in other forms of affectionate worship.

-Oh, I m not just sociable with grown-up humans, either ?
-I m get on with all beings.
-As such, I have no problems bonding with small humans and even other pets.
-I m incredibly patient with children and will choose to walk away when handled too roughly instead of retaliating with my claws.
+Oh, I’m not just sociable with grown-up humans either, as I get on with most beings.
+I have no problems bonding with small humans and even other pets.
+I’m patient with children and will likely walk away when handled too roughly instead of retaliating with my claws.

-Yes, I m a gentle cat.
-But the thing is ?
-I m also a jealous cat.
+Yes, I’m a gentle cat.
+But the thing is I’m also a jealous cat.
 Especially when it comes to other pets.
 The limelight is mine, so if you’re planning on seeing other pets, make sure they know that I am and will always be your favorite.
-Read more about the Korat.[wpsm_divider top=”20px” bottom=”20px” style=”dotted”]

-I m a low-maintenance, quiet kitty who appreciates the same of her humans, but just keep in mind that I m also a sensitive cat and my affections need to be reciprocated.
-Read more about the Nebelung.[wpsm_divider top=”20px” bottom=”20px” style=”dotted”]
+I’m a low-maintenance, quiet kitty who appreciates the same of her humans, but just keep in mind that I’m also a sensitive cat and my affections need to be reciprocated.

 The first thing people notice about me is my shimmering, silvery blue grey coat and my brilliant green eyes.